ALL Metrics

 Performance3,00389

-In addition, several complementary terms were evaluated within the second group of keywords—specifically “index,” “indicator,” “metrics,” and “performance”—as these concepts are directly related to the performance of entrepreneurial ecosystems.
-The results showed that the combination of “entrepreneurial ecosystem” with these terms yielded a greater number of indexed articles in both Scopus and Web of Science (WOS), compared to “entrepreneurship ecosystem.”
+Complementing the initial keyword selection, several auxiliary terms (specifically “index,” “indicator,” “metrics,” and “performance”) were evaluated to target concepts directly related to the performance of entrepreneurial ecosystems.
+This evaluation indicated that the combination of “entrepreneurial ecosystem” with these terms yielded a significantly higher volume of indexed articles in both Scopus and Web of Science (WOS) compared to “entrepreneurship ecosystem”.
+Therefore, to ensure a robust search framework aligned with contemporary research trends, this specific combination was adopted, optimizing the retrieval of relevant literature while maintaining the methodological rigor of the study.

-Table 2.
+Table 4.
 Search equations and number of results obtained.

 DatabaseSearch equations Documents found Search date